takecian/ProgrammingStudyLog/SYSTEM_DESIGN.md

   * ask clarify
 * scaling data
   * must be scalable
-  * how can we tell hta the system is working?
+  * how can we tell how the system is working?
   * is there a bottleneck in the design?
   * how do the component together
   * how to shared